 “Global governance” has increasingly become common sense within the political-economic sphere in the context of preaching for accountability and transparency.
 There is,however, a grey space that claims questions of what the end goal of such coherence is called for and who it seeks to serve.
-This paper shall descriptively delve into the need for Global Governance in today’s world while enumerating its corresponding challenges and criticisms.
+This paper shall descriptively delve into the need for Global Governance in today’s world and governance for the future while enumerating its corresponding challenges and criticisms.

 “International solidarity is not an act of charity, it is an act of unity between allies fighting on different terrains towards the same objective.
 The foremost of these objectives is to aid the development of humanity to the highest level possible.” – Samora Machel